 Taïga is really grateful for her bike.
 The distance to the treehouse would make it impossible to visit every day if she were on foot.

-Mrs. Brown usually prepare something healthy, but tasty, for the little girl to bring with her as she most of the time spend the whole day in the woods.
+Mrs. Brown usually prepares something healthy, but tasty, for the little girl to bring with her as she most of the time spends the whole day in the woods.
 The old housekeeper hates junk food and prefers knowing they all get something consistent in their stomachs to keep them going.
 So she spoil them rotten with homemade goodies, packing a cooler with English cucumber sandwiches, pies, mixed salads and cold chicken.
 And she never forgets to throw in her famous cookies and her specialty – strawberry lemonade.

 Derek and Teddy awaits Taïga and her cooler with impatience.
 They sometimes spend the night and are ravenous.
 Taïga would love to spend the night too, but Granny is adamant, refusing to even talk about it.
 So she goes to their treehouse early, even though it’s a little scary to be on her own when she’s the first one to get there, and she stays longer and longer, pushing her curfew a tiny bit every time the Vargas boys do a sleep over.

 Granny grumbles, but is kept in check by Mrs. Brown, who arguments in Taïga’s favor, trying to convince Granny to trust the little girl.

 ‘Trust goes both ways.
 If you want her to trust you, you have to trust her.
 She doesn’t do anything wrong, and after what I’ve heard, both boys are serious students and good athletes.
 At least Derek is, and sport is important…’

 Yada yada, Granny thinks, drawing the line at 9 p.m. and keeping an anxious eye on the clock.
 But Taïga is always home on time, making Granny sigh with relief about not having to punish her…